aduryagin/technical-analysis/readme.md

 ### Algorithm Testing
 With this functionality you can easily test your strategy.
 Just change the algoritm here backend/src/modules/algorithmTesting/algorithms/index.ts Also you can add notifications there if you need this.

+### Custom Indicators
+You can create custom indicators either in python (/backend/indicators) or javascript (/frontend/src/pages/chart/indicators)

 ### Hotkeys
 Ctrl + Q - Fullscreen mode